pierreyb/telerouteAPI/_documentation/errors.md

   * Codes in the `2xx` range indicate success.

-  * Codes in the `4xx` range indicate an error that failed given the information provided (e.g., a required parameter was omitted.).
+  * Codes in the `4xx` range indicate an error with the error information provided (e.g., a required parameter was omitted.).

-  * Codes in the `5xx` range indicate an error with Telertoue's servers (these are rare).&nbsp;
+  * Codes in the `5xx` range indicate an error with Teleroute's servers (these are rare).&nbsp;